LDurham89/CNN_Cancer_Detection/README.md

 __File descriptions:___

-All of my python code is presented in the 'CNN project - final version.ipynb' file.
+All of my python code is presented in the 'CNN project - final version.ipynb' file (available here: https://github.com/LDurham89/CNN_Cancer_Detection/blob/main/CNN%20project%20-%20final%20version.ipynb).
 This file is a notebook which also shows relevant visualisations and commentary.

 One fyi - and an apology - there are some commands that produce long lists which on my machine were confined to a small window whihc was easy to scroll past.
 However in the notebook presented here these lists are produced in full.
 As such you will need to do a lot of scrolling.
 If this is too tedious, then you might want to download the notebook so you can skip through.